AutoRabitOrg/knowledgebase/product-guides/arm/arm-administration/registration/salesforce-org/salesforce-org-re-authentication.md

 # Salesforce Org Re-Authentication

 Once you reset your security token for your Salesforce org, you will need to reauthenticate your Salesforce org in ARM.
-To do so,
+In order to do so,

 1. Go to **`Admin > SF Org Mgmt.`** page.
 2. Find your Salesforce org in the list and click **`Re-Authenticate`**.